-The Second Vatican Council is the first council to elaborate a detailed anthropology, notably in its pastoral constitution on The Church in the Modern World (Gaudium et Spes, hereafter GS) and the decree on Religious Freedom (Dignitatis Humanae, hereafter DH).
+The Second Vatican Council is the first council to elaborate a detailed anthropology, notably in its pastoral constitution on The Church in the Modern World (Gaudium et Spes) and the decree on Religious Freedom (Dignitatis Humanae [DH]).
 For a church whose faith is incarnational, this belated sensitivity to the anthropological may seem strange, but there is no doubt that this has been spurred as a result of the church's renewed openness to secular trends, not least the insights of existentialist philosophers such as Buber, Marcel, and Levinas.
 It is a measure of the council's aggiornamento that she could be enriched and enlightened by dialogue with these and other thinkers of different faiths and traditions.
-The writings of John Paul II have been influential in opening up interest in this aspect of the council's teaching, particularly his theology of the body as set out in Man & Woman He created Them1.
+The writings of John Paul II have been influential in opening up interest in this aspect of the council's teaching, particularly his theology of the body as set out in Man & Woman He created Them.(1)

-The 'open anthropology' of Francis
+The "open anthropology" of Francis

 Francis has not elaborated an explicit anthropology in the manner of John Paul II.
 Rather is it something that is like a binding thread woven through his utterances, giving them sense and coherence.
 It is not so much a conceptual system of human interconnectedness, giving meaning to theology, as an experience of the "other" which is the constant referant of all Christian behaviour.

-"I never tire of repeating those words of Benedict XVI which take us to the very heart of the Gospel: 'Being a Christian is not the result of an ethical choice or a lofty idea, but the encounter with an event, a person, which gives life a new horizon and a decisive direction" (EG 7).
+I never tire of repeating those words of Benedict XVI which take us to the very heart of the Gospel: "Being a Christian is not the result of an ethical choice or a lofty idea, but the encounter with an event, a person, which gives life a new horizon and a decisive direction" [EG 7].

 In the barrios of Buenos Aires and in his daily prayer before dawn, Francis encountered the "other", and his world of administrative order and theological certainty was burst asunder.
-Far from being an event of his past, he sees this "openness" as a daily stance and a universal imperative: "I invite all Christians, everywhere, at this very moment, to a renewed personal encounter with Jesus Christ, or at least an openness to letting him encounter them; I ask all of you to do this unfailingly each day.
-No one should think that this invitation is not meant for him or her, since no one is excluded from the joy brought by the Lord" (EG 2).
-This open attention is the mark of Francis' anthropology, and as we shall see, it shapes his thinking on the church, and indeed his whole theology.
-In him, theology is inseparable from this spirituality; indeed any conceptual system of theology is secondary to it and dependent on it.

-1 JOHN PAUL II, Man & Woman He created Them - a theology of the body, (translated by Michael Waldstein) Boston 2006: Pauline Books & Media.
+(1) JOHN PAUL II, Man & Woman He created Them: A Theology of the Body, translated by Michael Waldstein, Boston, Pauline Books & Media, 2006.